 Journal entries often occur automatically behind the scenes that use these in-built Accounts.
 One common example is when you create a Sale a journals between the in-built Accounts Receivable Account called Asset:Accounts Receivable and the Income Account you chose for the Sale.
 Later When payment is applied a further Journal between the Bank Account you selected and the same Accounts Receivable Account is created.

+To inactivate an account, select the delete icon within the account.
+You can then choose to delete or set this account to Inactive.
 If any transactions are referencing this Account you are deleting, you will be given the option to either set it to inactive or move to a different Account.

 Looking for Accounts Set to Inactive